learn-co-curriculum/phrg-cobra-intro/README.md

 - `solar_roofing`
 - `ux_prototypes`

-## React Nodes
+## Front End

-[React Nodes](https://www.reactenlightenment.com/react-nodes/4.1.html) are user interface focused components that use the [React](https://reactjs.org/) Javascript framework.
+Front End components are user interface focused components that typically use the [React](https://reactjs.org/) Javascript framework.
 You will be learning a lot more about Javascript and the React framework in the coming weeks.
-For now, remember that you can conceptually think of a React Node as its own React application.
+For now, remember that you can conceptually think of a Front End component as its own React application.

 Examples of React components inside Nitro are: